creachadair/chirp/spec.md

 | 4      | m     | Description (UTF-8 text)           |
 | 4+m    | rest  | Auxuiliary data                    |

 - The **Error code** is an uninterpreted machine-readable error code describing the meaning of the error.
-The implementation SHOULD permit the method handler to choose this value; otherwise the implementation SHOULD set this field to 0.
+The implementation SHOULD permit the method handler to choose this value; otherwise the implementation MUST set this field to 0.

 - The **Description** is a length-prefixed string giving a human-readable description of the error.
 This field MAY be empty but if non-empty MUST be encoded in UTF-8.
 The description MUST NOT exceed 65535 bytes in length; the implementation should truncate the message as necessary to fit within this constraint.